syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Enum binding

-You can bind enum data to DropDownList component.
+You can bind enum data to [@bind-Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute of DropDownList component.
 The following code helps you get a string value from the enumeration data.

 {% highlight cshtml %}